polakowo/vectorbt/README.md

 without significant delays.

 With vectorbt you can
+* Build flexible algorithmic trading pipelines
+* Test your trading strategy against many parameters, assets, and periods in one go
+* Explore financial markets and uncover hidden patterns
-* Analyze time series and engineer new features
+* Analyze time series and engineer new features for ML models
 * Supercharge pandas and your favorite tools to run much faster
-* Test many trading strategies, configurations, assets, and periods in one go
-* Test machine learning models
-* Build interactive charts/dashboards without leaving Jupyter
+* Visualize strategy performance using interactive charts and dashboards (both in Jupyter and browser)
+* Fetch data periodically, send Telegram notifications, and more

 ## Installation